OpenInterpreter/open-interpreter/README.md

 Open Interpreter overcomes these limitations by running in a stateful Jupyter notebook on your local environment.
 It has full access to the internet, isn't restricted by time or file size, and can utilize any package or library.

-**Open Interpreter combines the power of GPT-4's Code Interpreter with the flexibility of your local development environment.**
+This combines the power of GPT-4's Code Interpreter with the flexibility of your local development environment.

 ## Commands